Silicone Sealants FAQ

 4. Other applications where contact food may occur such as food display cases, transportation devices, etc

-• High Temperature Silicones such as our Hi-Temp Silicone are specially formulated for high temperature performance.
+• High Temperature Silicones, such as our Hi-Temp Silicone, are specially formulated for high temperature performance.

 1. Sealing and encapsulating heating elements